Termination of Innermost-Terminating Right-Linear Overlay Term Rewrite Systems: Introduction

-The known maximum class of TRSs, for which termination and innermost termination coincide, is the class of locally confluent overlay TRSs, i.e., a locally confluent overlay TRS is terminating if and only if it is innermost terminating~\cite{Gra95}.
-Being an overlay system is a syntactic property of TRSs, but local confluence is not, while there are some syntactic sufficient conditions for local confluence of TRSs, e.g., orthogonality.
+The largest known class of TRSs, for which termination and innermost termination coincide, is the class of locally confluent overlay TRSs, i.e., a locally confluent overlay TRS is terminating if and only if it is innermost terminating~\cite{Gra95}. \footnote{Another incompatible class is the class of right-linear overlay TRSs, which has been shown in an unpublished note~\cite{Sakai03note}.} Being an overlay system is a decidable syntactic property \footnote{"Syntactic properties of a TRS" refer to properties determined solely by structural characteristics of the TRS and not depending on the reduction of the TRS.} of TRSs, but local confluence is not, while there are some syntactic sufficient conditions for local confluence of TRSs, e.g., non-overlappingness.
 Note that to show local confluence, we sometimes first prove termination and then joinability of critical pairs.
-Therefore, it must be worthwhile to detect classes of TRSs, for which innermost termination implies termination.
+Identifying classes of TRSs where innermost termination implies termination is therefore of significant interest.

 In this paper, we show that for a right-linear overlay TRS, there is no infinite minimal dependency-pair chain if and only if there is no infinite innermost minimal dependency-pair chain, where dependency-pair chains are sequences of dependency pairs of the right-linear overlay TRS.
 To be more precise, we show that for a set $\cP$ of DPs such that $\cR\cup\cP$ is a right-linear overlay TRS, there is no infinite minimal $(\cP,\cR)$-chain if and only if there is no infinite innermost minimal $(\cP,\cR)$-chain.
-This implies that a right-linear overlay TRS is terminating if and only if it is innermost terminating.
-All omitted proofs are provided in \ifFullVersion the appendix. \else both the appendix and the full version~\cite{Nishida26wstFULL} of this paper. \fi
+As a consequence, termination and innermost termination coincide for the class of right-linear overlay TRSs (cf.~\cite{Sakai03note}).